dtubbenhauer/GradedDimKLR/README.rst

           = \sum_{w\in\Sym(i,j)}
               \prod_{t=1}^n[N^\Lambda(w,i,t)}_{i_t}] q_{i_i}^{N^{\Lambda,i,t)-1}}

-from the paper "Graded dimensions and monomial bases for the cyclotomic quiver Hecke algebras" of Hu and Shi HuShi_.
+from the paper HuShi_, "Graded dimensions and monomial bases for the cyclotomic quiver Hecke algebras" of Hu and Shi .

 The attached code provides a sigle command `klr_cyclotomic_dimension` that computes the ses the Hu-Shi formula to compute the dimension